betiniakarandut/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python - import & modules

 This project is meant to take me deeper in understanding python modules, built-in functions as well as give me greater insight to creating modularized codes and functions.
-I learnt about importing and using functions in Python modules.I over practiced using the builtin function
+I learnt about importing and using functions in Python modules.
+I also practice using the builtin function
 `dir()` and using command line arguments within Python programs.

 ## Tasks :page_with_curl: